Breakfast by country: Canada

 Traditional Canadian breakfast foods include pork sausages, bacon, maple-cured bacon, fried potatoes, maple-infused beans, eggs, toast, cereals, pancakes (or French toast) and maple syrup, or hot oatmeal.
 Peameal bacon is also a Canadian breakfast food.
 Coffee, tea and fruit juice of many varieties are widely consumed in Canada during breakfast.

 Costa Rica

-In Costa Rica, the most common breakfast is called "gallo pinto", which is made up of rice and beans (red or black) previously cooked.
-Sautéed in a pan with chile, onions, culantro (an herb typical to the region) and bean stock for color.
-It is accompanied with fried egg, cheese, and fried plantain or cooking plantain.
+In Costa Rica, the most common breakfast is called gallo pinto, made up of previously cooked rice and beans (red or black).
+The rice and beans are sautéed in a pan with chile, onions, culantro (an herb typical to the region) and bean stock for color.
+The dish is accompanied by fried egg, cheese, and fried plantain or cooking plantain.
 Black coffee or coffee with milk are traditional drinks.
-As this is the most common breakfast of the country, in Limón Province, they prepare gallo pinto with coconut milk instead.
-Another popular breakfast food is the "chorreadas" which are savory sweetcorn pancakes; they are usually accompanied by cheese or a type of sour cream called "natilla".
+In Limón Province, gallo pinto is prepared with coconut milk instead.
+Chorreadas, savory sweetcorn pancakes, are another common breakfast food; they are usually accompanied by cheese or a type of sour cream called natilla.